MAPS Perak

 MAPS Perak (Movie Animation Park Studio of Perak) was a theme park in Ipoh, Perak, Malaysia which was created from a joint venture between Perak Corporation Berhad and the Sanderson Group.
 It was originally planned to open in 2015, but the opening date was delayed to 26 June 2017.
 The theme park is the first fully animation-based theme park in Asia which contains attractions based on characters from studios such as DreamWorks Animation, The Smurfs, and BoBoiBoy.
 It was built at the cost of RM520 million.
 It houses both international and Malaysian intellectual properties including The Smurfs and BoBoiBoy, and has more than 40 attractions in six themed zones.

-On January 28, 2020, the theme park was initially temporarily closed as the result of financial struggles, but the park never reopened, and is ongoing demolition.
+On January 28, 2020, the theme park was permanently closed as the result of financial struggles and overdue electricity bills.
+The closure was initially assumed to be temporary, but the park never reopened, and is confirmed to be ongoing demolition.

 Timeline

 MAPS Perak was announced in early 2014 and was planned to open in 2015, but the opening was moved.
 In April 2017, the theme park was said to have 96% of its construction completed, and was opened on 26 June 2017 soon after its completion.